IliaMrt/kit_feedback_collection/README.md

 ## Description

-This application was developed by [Ilya Martens](https://github.com/IliaMrt) with NestJS framework as a backend part of web application for private school for collection feedbacks from teachers.
+This application was developed by [Ilya Martens](https://github.com/IliaMrt) with NestJS framework as a backend part of a web application for a private school for collecting feedback from teachers.

 ## Requirements
 - [Node.js](https://nodejs.org/en) (with [NPM](https://www.npmjs.com/))